What is psychological safety?

 A lack of psychological safety at work can have serious consequences for both employees and the organization as a whole.
 We list some of the reasons for it to be possibly dangerous:

-1. Impediment to productivity and innovation: If employees do not feel safe to share ideas or voice their concerns, it can lead to reservations and self-censorship.
+- Impediment to productivity and innovation: If employees do not feel safe to share ideas or voice their concerns, it can lead to reservations and self-censorship.

-4. Higher staff turnover: Employees who do not feel safe in their workplace are more likely to leave the organization in search of a safer environment.
+- Higher staff turnover: Employees who do not feel safe in their workplace are more likely to leave the organization in search of a safer environment.

-5. Poor reputation and talent attraction: If it becomes known that an organization lacks psychological safety, it can cause a negative reputation, making it more difficult to attract new talent.
+- Poor reputation and talent attraction: If it becomes known that an organization lacks psychological safety, it can cause a negative reputation, making it more difficult to attract new talent.

 In short, a lack of psychological safety at work can have a negative impact on an organization’s performance, well-being, and culture.
 It is therefore vital for leaders and managers to invest in creating a safe and supportive environment for all employees.

-Getting started with psychological safety at work
+Getting started with psychological safety in the workplace

 Discussing psychological safety at work begins with open communication and creating a culture in which respect and trust are central.
 Leaders can lead by example by showing vulnerability, valuing feedback, and fostering a culture of collaboration.
 It is also important to actively listen to team members’ input and ideas and encourage constructive discussions.